metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

-In general regarding firewall rules, provide documentation and official reference for your rules so that it can be easy to verify that these rules don't contain mistakes, for example, for ICMP rules you would provide a link to [IANA](https://www.iana.org) with relevant reference document.
+In general regarding firewall rules, provide documentation and official reference for your rules so that it can be easy to verify that these rules don't contain mistakes, for example, for ICMP rules you would provide a link to [IANA][iana] with relevant reference document.

 Remember, documenting code and features is as important as writing it!